 5. The Execution Specifics

 Here's where the main meat of the creative brief lies.
-This section should hold all the execution details about the deliverable and how you communicate your message, including:
+This section should hold all the execution details and creative brief sample questions about the deliverable and how you communicate your message.

 - Message: What are you saying with this job?
 Does messaging need to be developed?
 What will the audience remember at the end?
 What similar messages are competitors using?

-- Visuals: How will the visuals convey the message?
+- Visuals: How will visuals help convey the message?
 Is there a certain visual style the client wants?
-Are there visuals in place already or must they be created?
+Are there visuals in place already, or do they need to be created?

-- Other details: list all deliverables and their formats/measurements.
+- Other details: List all deliverables and their formats/sizes.